dij0s/PETAL/thesis/bachelor_thesis.typ

 These data points and their sources are also presented in the interface, allowing users to assess and verify the accuracy of the reported energy planning.
 This transparency is offered to further build user trust in the solution.

 On the implementation side, OpenLayers#footnote("https://openlayers.org/") is a robust and flexible open-source library for building interactive web maps.
-Native support for Web Map Tile Service (WMTS) enables the integration of tiled map services such as those provided by GeoAdmin.
+Native support for #acr("WMTS") enables the integration of tiled map services such as those provided by GeoAdmin.
 These tiles are high-resolution images enabling efficient and scalable map rendering by only loading visible portions of the map.
 GeoAdmin notably makes use of OpenLayers in their services.
-#highlight("TODO: citer WMTS correctement")

 With the ultimate goal of assisting users i energy planning, downplaying the importance of durability aspects of the solution would be a significant oversight.
 AI progress is often celebrated, yet the energetical impact of these systems is frequently overlooked.